-Breaks a broadband channels into many discrete, narrow sub channels or subcarriers
+Breaks a broadband channel into many discrete, narrow sub channels or subcarriers

 Coded Orthogonal Frequency Division Multiplexing (COFDM) is an alternative to a single carrier waveform which is often used because of the limitations of single carrier systems for broadband applications where multipath is present.
 These limitations are due to the frequency selective fading that causes widely varying receive signal strength across the broadband channel, as well as the inter-symbol interference that can occur in environments with long delay spread.